Our commitment to Education for Sustainable Development (ESD)

 In developing our framework for ESD across the University we are working towards;

 - Ensuring that ESD is the business of all subjects at the University but experienced in a way that is authentic to the discipline.
-This can be done by underpinning approaches to ESD with the UN Sustainable Development Goals (SDGs).
+This will be done by underpinning approaches to ESD with the UN Sustainable Development Goals (SDGs) as the overarching framework, though with special recognition of the University's expertise in Climate Action (SDG13) and environmental sustainability (where appropriate).

 Examples of best practice in delivering ESD